Cdahlback/BBB/ml_models/README.md

+# Machine Learning Models Development and Testing

-This folder is a collection of files and scripts that pertain to the development, testing, and visualization of machine learning models.
-The primary purpose of the folder is to create and test machine learning models on various inputs, which can include numerical or categorical.
+This folder contains a collection of files and scripts for developing, testing, and visualizing machine learning models.
+The primary purpose of this folder is to facilitate the creation of machine learning models on various inputs, including both numerical and categorical data.

+## Models

+This folder contains various types of machine learning models, including:

+- Regression models
+- Classification models
+## Visualization

+The visualization subfolder contains scripts for generating different types of visualizations, such as:

+- Bar charts
+- Logistic regression plots
+- Confusion matrices
+- And more
-The folder contains different types of machine learning models such as regression models and classification models.
-Additionally, the folder may contain a visualization subfolder that contains scripts for generating different types of visualizations such as bar charts, logistic regression plots, confusion matrices, and others.
-These visualizations can be useful for interpreting the results of the machine learning models and for communicating those results to others.
-Overall, the folder is a valuable resource for individuals and organizations that are interested in developing and testing machine learning models on different inputs.
+These visualizations are useful for interpreting the results of machine learning models and for communicating those results to others.

+Overall, this folder is a valuable resource for individuals and organizations interested in developing and testing machine learning models on different inputs.